 If you recover a card that has been reported lost or stolen, the card must not be used again.
-Instead, you should report the recovery to us or, where you are overseas, to any financial institution displaying the Visa or Mastercard card symbol.
 The card should then be cut in half.

 If you find a payment device or cheque after you have reported it lost, stolen or misused, do not use it.
 You must return it to us or destroy it if we ask.